 Scott Shaw was born in Los Angeles, California.
 He is a prolific Author, Actor, Filmmaker, Composer, Artist, Journalist, and Photographer.
 He is also a Seminar, College, and University Instructor.
 During his youth Shaw became involved with two primary elements that have come to define much of his life.
 The first was the Martial Arts and the second was Eastern Mysticism.

 THE MARTIAL ARTS

 Scott Shaw began studying the Korean martial art of Hapkido at the age of six.
 Enthralled with the Martial Arts Shaw studied daily and at the age of eleven earned his Black Belt.
 Soon after this Shaw was introduced to Taekwondo and quickly earned his Black Belt in Taekwondo, as well.
 Shaw's instructors include: Duk Yun Sun, Sea Oh Choi, Hee Hwan Yoon, Harias Takeda, and Sung Soo Lee, among others.
 While in college Shaw began teaching the martial arts on a professional basis.

 Throughout the years Scott Shaw has been certified by various Asian and Occidental Martial Art Associations from his 1st through his 8th Degree Black Belt.
 In 1987 Shaw was promoted to 7th Degree Black Belt in Taekwondo.
-His Taekwondo certifications have been awarded via the Moo Duk Kwan and Ji Do Kwan branches of Taekwondo.
+His advanced Taekwondo certifications have been awarded via the Moo Duk Kwan and Ji Do Kwan branches of Taekwondo.
 In 1992 Shaw was awarded the 7th Degree Black Belt in Hapkido Moo Hak Kwan, a Korea Hapkido Federation registered kwan.
 In 1996 Scott Shaw became the first non-Korean ever to be awarded the 7th Degree Black Belt by the Korea Hapkido Federation.
 Today, Shaw holds 8th Degree Black Belts in both Hapkido and Taekwondo.
 He has also been awarded the 7th Dan Black Belt in Aikijutsu.
 Scott Shaw is the founder of Ki Sul Kwan Hapkido and the President of Hapkido Taekwondo International.